dwhiffing/fury/content/warsaw/bg/navy/body.md

 **Bulgarian Military Sea Fleet**

-The Bulgarian navy, or Military Sea Fleet, was relatively small with limited capabilities.
-As the smallest element of the Bulgarian military the fleet was usually the last to receive funding, new equipment or government interest.
-The main role of the navy was to support the Soviet Black Sea Fleet in times of crisis.
+The Bulgarian navy, or Military Sea Fleet, is relatively small with limited capabilities, its main role was to support the Soviet Black Sea Fleet in times of crisis.
+As the smallest element of the Bulgarian military, the fleet was usually the last to receive funding, new equipment or government interest.

-The fleet is based in two locations; Varna, and Atia and consists mostly of Anti-Submarine Warfare (ASW) and minesweepers.
-In addition to as a limited number of amphibious and support ships, there are four frigates, three of them and the four submarines are all obsolete.
+The fleet is based in two locations; Varna, and Atia and consists mostly of Anti-Submarine Warfare (ASW) vessels and minesweepers, as well as a limited number of amphibious and support ships.
+The major units are four frigates, three of them and the four submarines are all obsolete.
 The Bulgarian Navy is meant to operate in the Black Sea only and is materially unable to effectively venture beyond that.

 **Frigates**

 **[Koni Class](https://en.wikipedia.org/wiki/Koni-class_frigate) *BGS
-Smeli (F-11)***, formerly ***SKR-825 Delfin*** in the Soviet Black Sea Fleet, was transferred to the Bulgarian Navy in 1989 when the old Riga class were stating to retire.
-Not very large or very modern, this ship represents a significant improvement in capability.
-The 4K33 "Osa-M" Surface to Air Missile (SAM) launcher, NATO designation SA-N-4 Gecko, has 20 reloads giving the ship a moderate missile umbrella out to about 13Km.
-The ASW suite is decent and she carries 2x 76mm guns as well as 2x 30mm cannons acting as a last ditch Close in Weapons System (CIWS).
+Smeli (F-11)***, formerly ***SKR-825 Delfin*** in the Soviet Black Sea Fleet, was transferred to the Bulgarian Navy in 1989 when the Soviets felt that the old Riga class should retire.
+Not very large or modern, this ship still represents a significant improvement in capability for Bulgaria.
+The 4K33 "Osa-M" Surface to Air Missile (SAM) launcher (NATO designation SA-N-4 Gecko) has 20 reloads giving the ship a moderate missile umbrella out to about 13Km.
+The ASW suite is decent and the ship carries 2x 76mm guns as well as 2x 30mm cannons which act as a last ditch Close in Weapons System (CIWS).

 ![](/assets/images/warsaw/bg/navy/image1.jpg)